3.1 Lab Goals

 • extract data corpus

-• join rows of different data frames into one
+• combine rows of different data frames into one

-• draw standard plots for exploratory and visualization purpose by producing:
+• generate standard plots for exploratory and visualization purpose by producing:

 • bar charts